karlobrien/karlobrien.github.com/_drafts/2017-06-03-Need-To-Know.md

 # Pub/ Sub Technologies

+# How do the OS internals work
+* How does memory work
+* Bits, Bytes

 Maybe look at topics
 # Desktop Applications
 What is the difference in architecture?
 What is the best way to split the client and backend
 * WPF/ Winforms
 * Electron